|

 process with staff working with the people.
 SAFPDP and line

-lend expertise or provide technical support in some form.
-SAFPDP
+and workshops, lend expertise or provided technical support in some

-programme is participatory and consensus based and incorporates most
+form.
+SAFPDP program was participatory and consensus based and

 |